 I am very proud of the contributions I made in pioneering RHF.
 However, RHF was designed as basic individual response options for adults and was never designed for schools.
 Regardless of its application though, RHF has significant limitations, particularly “Hide,” which may only increase opportunities for victimization, by aiding the attacker.

 Just as the tactics of mass killers evolve, so must our training.

 AlerT Active Shooter Defense is the Evolution of Run Hide Fight for Schools

 The core concepts I applied to RHF training are still fully valid and integrated within AlerT training.
 The AlerT training has been improved through research and development incorporating new science -based training tools such as teaching optimal survival response options, integrating strategies that improve situational awareness, stress inoculation techniques, and tactical decision making.

 As the name suggests, AlerT promotes the importance of good situational awareness; which has always been (and remains) a core component of our training.
 AlerT still emphasizes the yellow color stage in Cooper’s Color Codes to indicate good situational awareness.

-Assessing is a critical first step in any emergency and is absent from various popular active shooter response programs – including Run Hide Fight, Avoid-Deny-Defend, and ALICE training.
+Assessing is a critical first step in any emergency and is absent from various popular active shooter response programs – including Run Hide Fight, Avoid-Deny-Defend, and Standard Response Protocol.
 AlerT training expands on this critical element and provides much greater detail and emphasis on its importance.

 AlerT teaches the mental process for decision making known as the Boyd Cycle or the Observe-Orient-Decide-Act (OODA) Loop helping to determine the best option of: lockdown-evade-resist.